Ralph Morley

 • Ralph is also the author of a series of practice notes on insurance arbitration for Lexis PSL.

-Shipping is a core part of Ralph’s practice: he is ranked as a “Rising Star” in shipping by the Legal 500.
+Shipping is a core part of Ralph’s practice.
+His writing on admiralty law has been cited with approval in the Supreme Court in The MSC Flaminia [2025] UKSC 14.
 Ralph regularly acts in both wet and dry shipping matters, including charterparty disputes, cargo claims, salvage, limitation and collision work.
-Ralph has acted (either on the record or providing advice) in respect of a number of high-profile casualties over recent years.
+Ralph has acted (in respect of a number of high-profile casualties over recent years.
 Work highlights include:

-• Currently instructed as sole counsel representing slot charter interests in limitation proceedings concerning the grounding of the container ship “EVER GIVEN” in the Suez Canal in March 2021.
+• Acting as sole counsel representing slot charter interests in limitation proceedings concerning the grounding of the container ship “EVER GIVEN” in the Suez Canal in March 2021.

 • Instructed (as junior to John Russell KC) in an LMAA arbitration concerning detention of a bulk carrier in Ukraine.

-• Acting (as junior to Michael Holmes KC) in a charterparty dispute worth in excess of US$10m concerning a containership casualty arising out of dangerous cargo shipped aboard a container vessel.
+• Acting (as junior to Michael Holmes KC) in an LMAA arbitration worth in excess of US$10m concerning a containership casualty arising out of dangerous cargo shipped aboard a container vessel.

 • Acting (as junior to Robert Bright KC) in a multi-million-dollar arbitration concerning suspected bunker fraud.

-• Advice, drafting and representation as sole counsel in a variety of charterparty disputes, including disputes concerning unsafe ports, the outbreak of war in Ukraine; laytime and demurrage; unseaworthiness (including fitness to receive cargo); hatch cover damage; damage to main engines; speed warranties and weather performance; failure to pay hire; wrongful early redelivery; performance and contract options; hold cleaning; and overloading.
+• Acting as sole counsel in a range of charterparty and vessel sale/purchase disputes including: unsafe ports; force majeure and frustration, including several cases connected with the outbreak of war in Ukraine; laytime and demurrage; unseaworthiness (including fitness to receive cargo); hatch cover damage; damage to main engines; speed warranties and weather performance; failure to pay hire; wrongful early redelivery; performance and contract options; hold cleaning; and overloading.

-• Advice (as sole counsel) concerning coverage under a fixed premium P&I policy in respect of liabilities arising from a high-profile fatal casualty.
+• Advice concerning coverage under a fixed premium P&I policy in respect of liabilities arising from a high-profile fatal casualty.

 • Advice and drafting (as sole counsel) on appeals from LMAA arbitrations, including simultaneous applications under sections 68 and 69 of the Arbitration Act to challenge the striking-out of an arbitration claim for inordinate delay; a section 67 challenge to an LMAA ruling on jurisdiction; and a section 68 challenge to an arbitrator’s decision on costs under the LMAA small claims procedure.